awi-response/garmin_fpl/README.md

    - As a requirement for our scripts, there should be a 3-digit-ID (here: "052") in the beginning and "_user" at the end of this file name.
 3. TODO: Update, once final.

-More notes:
+# The Scripts:
-## The script 01_create_gfp_from_userwpt.py
+## 01_create_gfp_from_userwpt.py
 reads all `*_user.wpt`-files in a directory and creates a flightplan for each of them.
 The new name is then `*_fpl.gfp`.

 it is based on these steps:
-   - 20230704_WPnameChanger.py:
+**1. 20230704_WPnameChanger.py:**
 Originally, when exported from MACS-MissionPlanner (vXX.XX), the waypoint-IDs are named e.g., 'FL02_A' or FL05_B', numbered consecutively in the order they were in the MACS-MissionPlanner .xml-file.(TODO @Tabea: explain this better).
 And the comments are based on the names visible in this upper left panel.
 If you do not change the order of the flightlines, the IDs and comments should be in the same numbering order.
 HOWEVER: for each mission, the IDs will start at FL01_A again.When importing many waypoints into the GTN, this will become very confusing, and complicate communication with the pilots.
 We therefore recommend renaming the waypoints and creating unique IDs and comments.
 This script does that job for you: It creates an intermediate file ('*_user_renamed.wpt') for each mission, where the ID and comment are updated based on the NAME of the original '*_user.wpt' file.
 We therefore require the following file naming conventions for missions: